Thermal Imaging for Contactless Cardiorespiratory and Sudomotor Response Monitoring: Related Work

 Thermal cameras capture emitted infrared radiation, typically in the LWIR band (7.5--14\,$\mu$m), and convert radiance to apparent temperature through calibration and emissivity assumptions~\cite{LI2026132877,gade2014thermal}.
 The human skin emissivity is close to that of a blackbody ($\varepsilon \approx 0.98$), so radiometric measurements approximate the temperature of the superficial skin under controlled conditions.
 In practice, sensor noise, non-uniformity correction, motion, airflow, and background reflections affect measurement quality~\cite{gade2014thermal}.

 Respiration is the most established target for thermal biosignal extraction, because inhalation and exhalation create temperature oscillations in the perinasal region.
 The virtual thermistor approach~\cite{fei2010thermistor} and subsequent extensions have validated the estimation of the breathing rate against contact sensors in laboratory, neonatal and clinical settings~\cite{cho2017robust,maurya2023neonatal,aldred2022thermography}.
 Performance depends on nostril visibility, motion, and thermal contrast~\cite{lorato2020multicamera}.
 Heart rate estimation from thermal video is less consistent because pulsatile thermal modulation is small and filtered by heat diffusion.
 Vessel-focused approaches analyse temperature variations along superficial arteries~\cite{garbey2007contactfree,chekmenev2007thermal}, while motion-proxy methods estimate cardiac micro-motion from tracked facial features~\cite{pereira2018monitoring}.
 Both require stable head pose and typically higher frame rates than standard microbolometers provide.
 Sudomotor activity is a distinctive opportunity for thermal sensing.
 Sweat gland activation produces evaporative cooling detectable in high-resolution thermography.
 Krzywicki et al.~\cite{krzywicki2014noncontact} detected sweat pore activation correlated with skin conductance responses.
-Sagaidachnyi et al.~\cite{sagaidachnyi2022separate} proposed spectral separation of sweat-related and haemodynamic components.
-Gioia et al.~\cite{gioia2025thermica} applied ICA decomposition to thermal facial video and reported correlations with contact EDA ($r = 0.9$ median), although under constrained laboratory conditions.
+Sagaidachnyi et al.~\cite{sagaidachnyi2022separate} proposed spectral separation of sweat-related and haemodynamic (blood-flow-related) components.
+Gioia et al.~\cite{gioia2025thermica} applied ICA decomposition to thermal facial video and reported high agreement with contact EDA under constrained laboratory conditions.
+This result supports the feasibility of thermal EDA estimation, while also motivating further characterization under less constrained settings where multiple facial regions, head motion, task changes, and polarity variations may affect waveform-level agreement.
 Thermal facial patterns have also been used to classify stress, cognitive workload, fatigue, and arousal~\cite{xiao2024reading,sonkusare2019detecting}, but these studies treat temperature as a classification feature rather than reconstructing physiological waveforms.